wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="can-the-same-course-satisfy-requirements-for-multiple-majors">Can the same course satisfy requirements for multiple majors?</h2>
-The McKelvey School of Engineering has no prohibition against the same course satisfying multiple requirements.
+<a id=86></a>The McKelvey School of Engineering has no prohibition against the same course satisfying multiple requirements.
 For example, if CSE 131 is required by both computer science and mechanical engineering, then it counts for both by satisfying each such requirement concurrently.

 Other Departments or Schools, like the School of Arts and Sciences, may have rules that restrict double counting.
 If/when there are courses that may be used by a degree that generally restricts "double counting", Computer Science and Engineering is *usually* willing to "waive" requirements on the Computer Science and Engineering degree to offset coursework in recognition of the coursework that was completed for other degrees.